 Music Shows & Performing Arts Concerts

 Kealoha tours with some of Hawaii's best musicians & performers as a poetic vocalist.
-He currently has full concert shows with Henry Kapono ("The Wild Hawaiian" - classic rock with a Hawaiian language foundation), Hapa (contemporary Hawaiian music), Makana (progressive slack key and rock), Taimane Gardner (`ukulele virtuoso), Kaumakaiwa Kanaka`ole (Hawaiian roots and music), Hawaiian Ryan (comedy, poetry, and improv music), Kathy "Tita" Collins (storytelling & poetry), and Communication (acoustic soul, jazz, funk, hip-hop, poetry).
+He currently has various full-length concert shows with artists such as Henry Kapono ("The Wild Hawaiian" - classic rock with a Hawaiian language foundation), Hapa (contemporary Hawaiian music), Makana (progressive slack key and rock), Taimane Gardner (`ukulele virtuoso), Kaumakaiwa Kanaka`ole (Hawaiian roots and music), Hawaiian Ryan (comedy, poetry, and improv music), Kathy "Tita" Collins (storytelling & poetry), and Communication (acoustic soul, jazz, funk, hip-hop, poetry).
 These performance groups give the audience a full-blast experience and have typically been used for music festivals, concerts, fundraisers, and theatre engagements.